UX Connect 25 Program

 at Canyon Bicycles

-As we design key interactions with our services, what tensions can we observe that require us to strike a perfect balance?
+As we design key interactions with our digital services, we often encounter different kinds of tensions that cause us to choose between various spectrums of thinking.

 10.30 - 11.00 Coffee & networking